PARCC Test Prep:

-Our four science modules are Electricity and Magnetism, Sound, Weather & Climate, and Ecosystems.
+Our four science modules are Forces and interaction, Interdependent Relationships in Ecosystems, Weather and Climate, and Inheritance and Variation of Traits.
 Students explore, experiment, and learn to use the scientific process through hands-on lessons.
 Students maintain a lab notebook for each unit of study.

 Third grade follows the Writer’s Workshop model.
 Students establish and maintain a Writer's Notebook throughout the school year.
 The Writer's Notebook is used to gather ideas for various genres of writing.
 Writing genres studied are personal narrative, expert book, realistic fiction, personal essay, poetry, and informational writing.

 Words Their Way is a phonics, vocabulary, and spelling program.
 Children learn to look closely at words to compare, contrast, and classify categories of sounds and words.
 Word meanings are discussed.
 Students engage in a variety of activities in school and at home to practice their spelling and vocabulary skills.